Forearms feel lactate burn sanding Red Recursion.

 and intellectual responses that stayed with me for years.

-and think about them.
-Gradually, as I felt those feelings again
+situations, and think about them.

-responses I were not at all limited to athletics.
-Far from
+responses were not limited to athletics.

-fascinated me.
-I wanted to understand it and
+I wanted to understand

 jumpers still dominated